BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-warm-up.md

 </p>

 <p>
-I assumed that after the "warm-ups", they'd tackle the "big picture" items.
+I assumed that after the warm-ups, they'd tackle the "big picture" items.
 They were just working their way towards it.
 The big picture items, some of which I knew about then and some of which I learned about later, would include:
 <ul>
     <li>Retroviral vector-based gene therapy</li>